Home | Browse Topics | Health & disability | Mental health | The effects of a compulsory treatment order

 Special rules apply to the use of electro-convulsive therapy (ECT).
 You cannot be required to undergo ECT unless:

-• having had the treatment explained, you consent to it in writing (consent can be withdrawn at any time), or
+- having had the treatment explained to you, you consent to it in writing (you can withdraw consent at any time), or

-• the treatment is considered to be in your interests by an independent psychiatrist (who is not the responsible clinician) appointed by the Review Tribunal (see “Reviews and appeals” in this chapter).
+- an independent psychiatrist (who is not your responsible clinician) appointed by the Review Tribunal believes the treatment is in your interest.

 Brain surgery is rarely performed today.
 There are special requirements because this treatment is so intrusive and irreversible.
 You cannot be made to undergo brain surgery unless:

-• you have consented to it in writing (consent can be withdrawn at any time), and
+- you have consented to it in writing (you can withdraw consent at any time), and

-• the Review Tribunal (see “Reviews and appeals” in this chapter) has looked at the case and is satisfied that you gave the consent freely and understood the purpose and likely effect of the surgery, and
+- the Review Tribunal has looked at the case and is satisfied that you gave the consent freely and understood the purpose and likely effect of the surgery, and

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 88